Skip to main content

 Anyscale-hosted clouds use s3fs to mount the shared storage.

-• The easiest way to transfer small files to and from a workspace cluster is with the VS Code Web UI.
+• When using workspaces, the easiest way to transfer small files to and from is with the VS Code Web UI.
+Note: downloading a folder is not supported at the moment.

-• You can also commit files to git and run git pull from the workspace cluster.
+• You can commit files to git and run git pull from a workspace, job, or service cluster.

 • For large files, use object storage, for example, Amazon S3 or Google Cloud Storage, and access the data from there.